tamiresgt/sql_course/README.md

 This repository was created in order to document the learnings of the SQL Impressionator course conducted by Hashtag Treinamentos.

 ## Tópicos abordados
-✅ Module 1 - Introduction: SELECT
+✅ Module 1 - Introduction
 ✅ Module 2 - Order and Filters
 ✅ Module 3 - Aggregate Function
 ✅ Module 4 - Groups